How a Fed increase could affect credit card debt, auto loans

 Rates for 30-year mortgages usually track the moves in the 10-year Treasury yield.
 Rates can also be influenced by investors’ expectations for future inflation, global demand for U.S. Treasuries and what the Fed does.

 Most mortgages last for decades, so if you already have a mortgage, you won’t be impacted.
-But if you’re looking to buy and already paying more for food, gas and other necessities, a higher mortgage rate could put home ownership out of reach.
+But a higher mortgage rate could put homeownership out of reach if you’re looking to buy and already paying more for food, gas and other necessities.

 WHAT IF I WANT TO BUY A CAR?